Hemorhoids NYC | Best in Class NYC Hemorrhoids Doctor

 If you suspect hemorrhoids, you should always be evaluated with a thorough consultation and examination by a physician for an accurate diagnosis and treatment plan and to exclude a serious illness or condition.
 Hemorrhoids are just one of many causes for rectal bleeding and lesions around the anus that need evaluation.

-Common Questions about Hemorrhoids Treatments that the NYC Hemorrhoids Doctor, Dr. Shawn Khodadadian, is Frequently Asked
+Common Questions about Hemorrhoids Treatments that our NYC Hemorrhoids Doctors are Frequently Asked

 What exactly are hemorrhoids?
 Hemorrhoids are a collection of dilated blood vessels that are located around the anus and extend inside for approximately 2 inches.

 What causes Hemorrhoids?
 The exact cause of hemorrhoids is unknown; however, the upright posture of humans alone forces a great deal of pressure on the rectal veins, which sometimes causes them to bulge.
 Other contributing factors include:

 - Chronic constipation or diarrhea

 - Faulty bowel function due to overuse of laxatives or enemas

 - Spending long periods of time (e.g., reading) on the toilet

 - Whatever the cause, the tissues supporting the vessels stretch.
 As a result, the vessels dilate; and their walls become thin and bleed.
 If the stretching and pressure continue, the weakened vessels protrude